The problem of missing terms in term by term integration involving divergent integrals: Introduction

-Here we will primarily treat term by term integration arising from expansion \ref{expand1}, and show that the finite part integral in complex contour integral representation leads to an analytic (exact) evaluation of the incomplete Stieltjes transform and the Stieltjes transform in positive powers of $\omega$.
+In this paper, we will obtain the contour integral representation of the finite part of the divergent integrals (\ref{divergent}), from which we read off the required consistent contour integral representation of the incomplete Stieltjes transform.
+Replacing the integral \ref{incomplete} with its equivalent contour integral representation in the complex plane and performing the term by term integration over this representation will lead us to uniquely identify the divergent integrals that arise as finite part integrals.
+Moreover, we will find that the missing terms emerge as contributions coming from the complex singularities of the function $h(z)(\omega+z)^{-1}$ (which is the extension of the integrand $h(x)(\omega+x)^{-1}$ in integral (\ref{incomplete}) in the complex plane).
+Here we will primarily treat term by term integration arising from expansion (\ref{expand1}), and show that the finite part integral in complex contour integral representation leads to an analytic (exact) evaluation of the incomplete Stieltjes transform and the Stieltjes transform in positive powers of $\omega$.
 We will find, in particular, that the missing term arise from the simple pole of $(\omega+z)^{-1}$.
-On the other hand, we will cursorily consider term by term integration arising from expansion \ref{expand2}, contenting ourselves with an application of our method to the specific example of a generalization of the canonical example, and demonstrating that our approach reproduces a known result of the distributional approach to asymptotics.
+On the other hand, we will cursorily consider term by term integration arising from expansion (\ref{expand2}), contenting ourselves with an application of our method to the specific example of a generalization of the canonical example, and demonstrating that our approach reproduces a known result of the distributional approach to asymptotics.
 We will find that, for the given example, the missing terms arise from the branch point of $h(z)$.
 We will treat elsewhere an in depth comparison of our approach to that of the distributional approach of McClure and Wong.
-Overall, lifting the problem of term by term integration in the complex plane by way of the finite part integral offers a novel method in evaluating analytically and asymptomatically integral transforms.